collective/mrs-developer/README.md

     }
 ```

-It also support mono-repositories with the `packages` attribute providing a dictionnary of package ids / pathes:
+It also supports mono-repositories with the `packages` attribute providing a dictionnary of package ids / pathes:
 ```json
   {
         "angular": {